thefactremains/terraform-quickstart/README.md

 The [ZeroTier Network](https://registry.terraform.io/modules/zerotier/network/zerotier/)
 Terraform module provides a slightly nicer interface, letting us use CIDRs for our subnets.

+Repeat the steps from "Hello World" with `bridging.tf`

 ```hcl
 module "bridgenet" {